paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-01-26-south_island.markdown

 ## Picton
 Picton is a small yet picturesque town at the foot of Queen Charlotte Sound, and I imagine its population doubles on the arrival of each ferry.
 Those who choose to holiday in this area typically use it as a base to explore the Marlborough Sounds.
 I was only here for the evening, so unable to see as much of these sea-drowned valleys as I would have liked.
 I did get a small taste of the area by walking along the short 'Bob's Bay Track' out to an isolated cove, before grabbing a bite to eat on a converted war ship, the [A.S.
 Echo][5].

-{% figure l-bleed "Queen Charlotte Sound" %}
+{% figure l-extend "Queen Charlotte Sound" %}
 ![](/assets/images/2010/01/south_island_queen_charlotte_sound.jpg)
 {% endfigure %}